Char Siu Bao

 Char siu bao dough.

-• Cut and divide the dough to 16 equal portions.
+• Cut the dough into 16 equal portions and divide them accordingly.

 Cutting char siu bao dough into pieces.

-• Using a rolling pin, roll and flatten each dough ball to a 3” (7cm) circle.
-Place a portion of the filling in the middle.
+• Using a rolling pin, roll each dough ball into a 3-inch (7 cm) circle.
+Place a portion of the filling in the center.

 Char siu bao dough with char siu filling in the middle of the dough.